Cook Islands trust

 FAQs About Cook Islands Trusts

-What Is a Cook Island Trust?
+What is a Cook Islands trust?

 Are Cook Islands trusts legal for U.S. citizens?